j-adamczyk/AWS_serverless_BI_pipeline/dataset_scripts/README.md

-# Dataset cleaning scripts
+# Dataset processing scripts

 A few scripts for processing the Yelp dataset.
 The code assumes that .json files are in the `/data` subdirectory, with raw JSONs (base dataset) in the `/data/raw_data`.
 Other subdirectories are created by scripts as needed.

-### `reduce_data.py`
+### `clean_data.py`

-This script reduces the Yelp dataset to a subset used for further analysis:
+This script performs the initial cleaning of the Yelp dataset before further analysis:
 - `yelp_academic_dataset_business.json`:
   - reformatting due to inconsistencies of data, e.g. change `u'"value"'` to `"value"`
   - change `categories` ` from comma-separated string to list
   - change `hours` to `days_open`: drop hours information, use only days of week
   - drop `address`, `postal_code` and `is_open`
+  - heavy changes to `attributes` - selection of only a few, make data types more consistent
 - `yelp_academic_dataset_checkin.json`:
   - dropped, will not be used
 - `yelp_academic_dataset_review.json`: